 For long distance shipments, the estimated total weight of the shipment and an explanation of the formula used.
 The formula may not be based on less than seven pounds per cubic foot.

-For local moves, the number of carrier personnel and vehicles that will be used, the number of hours each will be involved in the move and associated rates and charges.
+For local moves, the number of Carrier personnel and vehicles that will be used, the number of hours each will be involved in the move and associated rates and charges.

 For long distance moves, the mileage between the origin, destination and intermediate stops and associated rates and charges.